mestiti/timesheet-devops/README.md

 # timesheet-devops
-continuous integration of the project timesheet
+continuous integration of the project timesheet (jenkins)